 My morning routine has changed quite a bit over the years.
 When I was working full time, in addition to full time blogging, I wrote a post that showed the structure involved in that season of my life.
-Now, working almost 100% from home, my morning routine is all over the place.
-I honestly frequently forget to change out of my pajamas until I have events in the evening or head to the gym later in the day. (#Glamorous)
+WOW, has it changed.
+I’ve now been working almost 100% from home for 8 years and, while my morning routine is still very structured, it has changed A LOT.

 I would venture to say that the mornings are the most important part of our day.
 It is up to us to allow ourselves to wake up on the right side of the bed.
 You are worth the time.